TWUOnline/ldrs591/_posts/2017-11-24-scholarly-article-review-3.md

 <h5><strong>STEP 4</strong></h5>
 Speculate on how you might expand upon this research based upon the limitations you have identified.
 This can be general or specific.
 That said, a sweeping statement such as “I would like to study this phenomenon more” doesn’t help us to understand why that might be an acceptable new direction without including sufficient justification for your claims.
 Thus, concrete ideas about your rationale are expected in this section, although explicit details regarding the next study or series of studies are not crucial.
 <h5><strong>STEP 5</strong></h5>
 APA formatting is required for this assignment.
-Please refer to the APA formatting requirments and APA rubric for further information.
+Please refer to the APA formatting requirements and APA rubric for further information.
 <h5><strong>STEP 6</strong></h5>
 Submit a draft of your assignment for peer review to your assigned partner via email.
 Please submit the draft at least one week before the due date to allow for feedback and revisions.
 Your partner will review your assignment and provide you with feedback following the peer review protocol.
 Submit your assignment, along with the feedback that you received from your partner with a brief rationale for the changes that you made or didn't make.
 Please submit this assignment using the link at the bottom of the assignment page.
 <h5>Evaluation:</h5>